brianzheng205/High-School-Game/README.md

 # High-School-Game
-A recreation of my high school and several events in my English class.
+A 2D game recreation of my high school and several events in my English class.